Lame-een/globalillum/README.md

 ```

 ## Code organisation
 All source files must be *cameCase*.
-They must be in the `./LiVHY/src` directory and their corresponding header files much be next to them in the same directory.
+They must be in the `./GIrt/src` directory and their corresponding header files much be next to them in the same directory.
-Helper classes, functions and other objects should be in the `./LiVHY/src/util` directory.
+Helper classes, functions and other objects should be in the `./GIrt/src/util` directory.

-Vendor files and other dependencies *must* be in the `./LiVHY/vendor` directory.
+Vendor files and other dependencies *must* be in the `./GIrt/vendor` directory.

 # Licenses

-GLM license can be found [here](https://github.com/g-truc/glm/blob/master/copying.txt) as well as in the `./licenses` directory.
+GLM license can be found [here](https://github.com/g-truc/glm/blob/master/copying.txt).

+stb_image license can be found [here](https://github.com/nothings/stb/blob/master/LICENSE).

+The project includes 2 cubemaps from Emil Persson (a.k.a Humus) which are licensed under
+Creative Commons Attribution 3.0 Unported License.
+For further info, see [here](http://www.humus.name/index.php?page=Textures).

 # Credits and acknowledgments
 I want to thank: